chat-data-llc/medical_chat_performance_evaluation/README.md

 ## MedQA US Samples Exam

 MedQA serves as a benchmark akin to the USMLE sample exam, encompassing a dataset curated from various medical board examinations.
 This dataset comprises multiple-choice questions designed to assess proficiency in subjects such as Internal Medicine, Pediatrics, Psychiatry, and Surgery, among others.
-The evaluation of MediSearch was conducted on MedQA's 4-option English test set, encompassing a total of 1,273 questions.
+The evaluation of Medical Chat was conducted on MedQA's 4-option English test set, encompassing a total of 1,273 questions.

 Medical Chat also demonstrated the highest performance, achieving an accuracy rate of 97.8%.
 This outcome places Medical Chat in first position on the Official Leaderboard, surpassing Google's Med-PaLM 2 and Google's Flan-PaLM (67.6%).
 The results from the MedQA evaluation assert that Medical Chat stands out as the most accurate medical question-answering system available for public use."